thlack/surfs/README.md

 (greeting "Brian")
 ```

+The result of rendering a component defined via defc is either a single result or a sequence of results.
+A single result is only returned in the event that thlack.surfs/render would return a sequence containing a single item.
+This is to support scenarios where a component would suffice as the render function for the entire payload to Slack - as is the case with publishing views like home tabs and modals.

 ### Children

 Children are one or more nested components - such as `:option` elements placed in a `:static-select`.